 Ballot Drop-Box Locations

-Secure drop boxes are monitored by camera 24/7
+Secure drop boxes will be monitored by camera 24/7.

 - City Building, 4310 Gallatin Street

 - Hyattsville Branch Library, 6530 Adelphi Road (located inside the main entry doors)

 - Felegy Elementary School, 6110 Editors Park Drive